orm-fux/es-inspector/README.md

 # Elasticsearch Inspector

-A client GUI for Elasticsearch.
-The client is implemented with JavaFx, is calling the REST API of Elasticsearch, and displaying the results in its GUI.
+"Elasticsearch Inspector" is a simple GUI for Elasticsearch, which itself does not provide one.
+The inspector is a cross-platform desktop application implemented with JavaFX and provides a number of convenient features to access and work with Elasticsearch clusters.

 ![Main UI](/images/main-ui.png)